COVID-19 and aPL Antibodies: Frequently Asked Questions

 The presence of aPL Ab alone is not a specific indication for therapeutic anticoagulation.
 Similarly, the presence of aPL Ab does not represent a clinical diagnosis of antiphospholipid syndrome (APS) unless the patient also fits standard syndrome criteria.
 It should not be assumed that a patient with COVID-19 and an aPL Ab has catastrophic antiphospholipid syndrome (CAPS), unless the patient meets diagnostic criteria for CAPS.
-CAPS and COVID-19 coagulopathy may share features, but likely have very different underlying pathophysiology, and optimal treatment remains unclear.
+CAPS and COVID-19 coagulopathy may share some features, but likely have very different underlying pathophysiology, and different optimal treatment.

 For additional information, see:

 - Zhang et al. Coagulopathy and antiphospholipid antibodies in patients with Covid-19.
 N Engl J Med.
 2020 Apr 23;382(17):e38.

 - Schouwers SM et al. Lupus Anticoagulant (LAC) testing in patients with inflammatory status: does C-reactive protein interfere with LAC test results?
 Thromb Res.
 2010 125(1):102-4.
 PubMed PMID: 19782388).

 - Pavoni V etal.
 Antiphospholipid antibodies and thrombosis in severe COVID-19 pneumonia: A difficult relationship.
 Thromb Res.
 2020 Oct;194:190-191.